charlesxucheng/aws-study-notes/practice-notes.md

 To use a certificate with Elastic Load Balancing for the same site (the same fully qualified domain name, or FQDN, or set of FQDNs) in a different Region, you must request a new certificate for each Region in which you plan to use it.
 To use an ACM certificate with Amazon CloudFront, you must request the certificate in the US East (N. Virginia) region.

 AWS Elemental MediaConnect is a high-quality transport service for live video.

+Polly - Text to Speech; Textract - OCR

+Amazon CloudSearch is a managed service in the AWS Cloud that makes it simple and cost-effective to set up, manage, and scale a search solution for your website or application.

+SSE-S3 provides strong multi-factor encryption in which each object is encrypted with a unique key.
+It also encrypts the key itself with a master key that it rotates regularly.

 # Hybrid environment server management
 * Use a Secure String data type in AWS Systems Manager Parameter Store for secrets.